seas-cs32/chap02/README.md

 didn't work for dialogue contained completely within one file line.

 `txts`: Directory containing plaintext stories (i.e., `[title].txt`).
-See the assignments and exercises make reference to a number of these files as test inputs.
+The assignments and exercises make reference to a number of these files as test inputs.

-`count32.py`: starting point for Homework #3.
+`count32.py`: starting point for ALEs 1-5.

-`script32.py`: a cleaned-up version of `script4.py` that serves as the starting point for pset #2.

-`pset2.md`: The description of the programming assignment for this chapter.
-In CS32, this file becomes `instructions.md` in the `pset2` Replit project.